theislab/cellrank/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - compute initial & terminal as well as intermediate macrostates of your biological system
 - infer fate probabilities towards the terminal states for each individual cell
-- visualize gene expression trends along specific linegeages while accounting for the continous nature of fate determination
+- visualize gene expression trends along specific linegeages while accounting for the continuous nature of fate determination
 - identify potential driver genes for each identified cellular trajectory

 Why is it called "CellRank"?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 CellRank **does not** rank cells, we gave the package this name because just like Google's original `PageRank`_ algorithm, it works with Markov chains to aggregate relationships between individual objects (cells vs. websites) to learn about more global properties of the underlying dynamics (initial & terminal states and fate probabilities vs. website relevance).

 Support
 ^^^^^^^